 Churches on the Island include the Church of England, Uniting, Community Church, Jehovah’s Witness, Bahai, Catholic and Seventh Day Adventist.
 The Visitors Information Centre located in the Bi-Centennial Complex has details of service times.

 Comfortable and casual day and night.
 We do recommend you pack a sweater and light nylon jacket even during the summer months as at times the temperature can dip during the evenings.
 Other handy items include strong shoes for walking, a torch for night outings, hat and sunscreen.

 Currency used on the island is the Australian dollar.
-Westpac & The Commonwealth Bank have branches at Burnt Pine and the Commonwealth Bank has the only ATM on the Island.
+The Commonwealth Bank has a branch at Burnt Pine along with the only ATM on the Island.
 There is an Australia Post shop on the Island which also provides Bank@Post facilities.
 Check the Australia Post website for details on the Bank@Post services.
 Travellers cheques and most credit cards are widely accepted.
 EFTPOS facilities are also available at most of the Island’s retailers

 The speed limit around most of the Island is 50km/h, this reduces to 40km/h in the shopping centre and then 30km/h in part of the Kingston Historic area and around the school during school days.
 Please be aware of all livestock that roam the roads, they have right of way.
 Driving is on the left-hand side of the road and you’ll notice the locals wave passing vehicles.
 Called the “Norfolk wave”, we encourage all visitors to do the same.